Evil0ctal/Evil0ctal/README.md

 ### [https://mycyberpunk.com](https://mycyberpunk.com)

 > **Past Use:**
 > This was another blog I created, inspired by [Cyberpunk 2077](https://www.cyberpunk.net).
-I wanted to write some sci-fi-themed content, but the domain is now retired.
+I wanted to write some sci-fi-themed content, but the website is now retired.

 ---